blue-cheetah-77-88-33-66/GAN-basic-architecture/README.md

 # GAN-basic-architecture
-Basic architecture of GAN for image generation
+Basic architecture of Generative Adversarial Networks for image generation